 Tee shirts for sale in the shop

 I must admit that this collection is in my opinion better than Beatles Story.
-I am impressed that the Magical Beatles Museum has collected a full range of memorabilia going back as far as the 50’s.
+I am impressed that the Liverpool Beatles Museum has collected a full range of memorabilia going back as far as the 50’s.
 This must be one of the most unique collections of Beatle artefacts in Liverpool if not the world!
+Formerly known as The Magical Beatles Museum this poster describes where the collection came from.

 I was amazed at some of the material on exhibition here.
 Much of it, must be said, is linked to the Best family members in one way or another, but that is what this museum is all about.
 Look at The Beatles family tree or the family tree of rock in Liverpool & Merseyside and the names Best and Aspinall is inextricably linked with many musicians, bands and singers of the city, country & world of rock music.

-Coming Apart: Latest addition to the 1967-1970 floor at the Magical Beatles Museum.
-The Marquette’s are sculptured by Andy Edwards who also made the iconic Beatles statues at the Pier Head, Liverpool.
+Coming Apart: The latest addition to the 1967-1970 floor on the day I arrived was this maquette sculptured by Andy Edwards who also made the iconic Beatles statues at the Pier Head, Liverpool.

 I really enjoyed my visit because I thought I had seen much of The Beatles material and already heard all of the stories about the band and its members, but this museum taught me that there is always so much more to find out and surprise me.
 The Museum is beautifully organised and the guides a real bonus.
 The presentation of materials is bright and informative, not stuffy.

-I am forever exploring the history of The Beatles and the Magical Beatles Museum was simply Magical.
+I am forever exploring the history of The Beatles and the Liverpool Beatles Museum was simply Magical.
 I learnt so much more about the band I did not know before my visit.

 Some fans of the band like the pre-mop top period others the Lonely-Hearts Club band but whichever part of the bands history and music you like, I can guarantee you will find something of interest to you here.

-If you’re going to Liverpool and, like me, you love the Fab Four in their entirety and endlessly fascinating, you should pay a visit to The Magical Beatles Museum or simply put, The Beatles Museum.
+If you’re going to Liverpool and, like me, you love the Fab Four in their entirety and endlessly fascinating, you should pay a visit to The Liverpool Beatles Museum or simply put, The Beatles Museum, in my opinion.

 23 Mathew Street